-For many years 1000 Steps Beach was a quite locals only destination but due to social media the beach is now best known for the “not so secret” 1000 steps salt water pools that can be found south of the steps.
+For many years 1000 Steps Beach was a quiet locals-only destination, but due to social media, the beach is now best known for the “not so secret” 1000 steps saltwater pools that can be found south of the steps.

-To reach the concrete salt water pools at 1000 steps head south from the steps to the sea cave.
-The cave is closed and at high tide, do not enter when the water is level is up it is a very dangerous place to be.
+To reach the concrete saltwater pools at 1000 steps, head south from the sea cave’s steps.
+The cave is closed, and at high tide, do not enter when the water is level is up.
+It is a hazardous place to be.

-Enter the sea cave, if safe, and once you’re through the cave, you need to climb over a couple cliffs and over a small beach to the pools.
-Signs are posted no trespassing.
+Enter the sea cave, if safe, and once you’re through the cave, you need to climb over a couple of cliffs and a small beach to the pools.
+Signs are posted with no trespassing.
 Most people ignore the signs and head straight to the pools.
-The pools are on private property so you take the risk of getting a ticket or being chased off, but it’s worth the risk to see this amazing place
+The pools are on private property, so you take the risk of getting a ticket or being chased off, but it’s worth the risk to see this amazing place.

 1000 Steps Beach is a Laguna Beach hidden gem.
-Even if you don not venture to the salt water pools it is well worth the effort to visit this amazing Southern California beach.
+Even if you do not venture to the saltwater pools, it is well worth the effort to visit this amazing Southern California beach.

 Before you go 1000 Steps Beach Salt Water Pools

-Check tide tables before you go and attempt reaching the 1000 Steps Beach Salt Water Pools at low tide.
+- Check tide tables before you go.
+The Saltwater Pools have the best access at low tide.

-Be prepared and wear footwear.
-The rocks are sharp and slippery one misstep and you can fall.
+- Be prepared and wear footwear.
+Rocks are sharp and slippery.
+One misstep, and you can fall.

-Location: 9th Street and Pacific Coast Highway.
-South of hospital and north of Aliso Beach.
+- Location: 9th Street and Pacific Coast Highway.
+South of the hospital and north of Aliso Beach.

 Most visitors travel Laguna Beach to enjoy its seven miles of beautiful coastline.
 When first arriving in Laguna Beach, travelers are greeted by the 1930’s lifeguard tower that watches over the sand activities at Main Beach.